 CET Inputs

 CETs (Figure 5-32) are available for states to use based on earlier DEP inputs and if a facility does not have any existing documents that include costs.
 State coordinators can provide inputs for estimated costs by clicking “Add Estimated Cost” in the “Cost by Category” table.
 This will open the window shown in Figure 5-32.
 The dropdown list will include the CETs available based on the infrastructure and facility types selected at the beginning of data entry.
 States will be prompted to select the document used to justify projects and the Needs Category associated with the cost.
+The document must contain the values used to calculate the cost estimate, such as the future design flow for the treatment plant CET.